Newhall, Santa Clarita, California: Old Town Newhall

 The historic district of Old Town Newhall (a.k.a.
 Downtown Newhall) is a major cultural and business center.
 It contains many independent restaurants, stores, and theaters, as well as a public library.
-Notable businesses in Old Town Newhall include Newhall Refinery (a gastropub), Newhall Press Room, The Old Town Junction, Brewery Draconum, Jazmin's Bakery, Commando Military Surplus, Pulchella Winery, National Glass, The Schiitr (a home audio store), Placerita Liquor, Santa Clarita Valley Food Pantry, and Hotel Lexen.
-The areas surrounding Old Town Newhall are predominantly Hispanic, and there are many Mexican restaurants including La Charrita, El Pueblo, El Taco Llama, and El Pariente.
-Theaters in Old Town Newhall include Canyon Theater Guild, The Main, and Laemmle.
+The areas surrounding Old Town Newhall are predominantly Hispanic, and there are many Mexican restaurants.
 The Old Town Newhall Farmers Market is located on the grounds of the public library.
-Other notable sites in the area include the William S. Hart Park; Newhall DMV; Newhall Elementary School (part of the Newhall School District); Newhall Metrolink station; Newhall Terrace, Newhall Crossings, and Californian apartment complexes; Veterans Historical Plaza; First Presbyterian Church of Newhall; Unity Center mosque; Newhall Community Center; and the historic Saugus Train Station (Heritage Junction).
+Other notable sites in the area include the William S. Hart Park; Newhall DMV; Newhall Elementary School (part of the Newhall School District); Newhall Metrolink station; Veterans Historical Plaza; First Presbyterian Church of Newhall; Unity Center mosque; Newhall Community Center; and the historic Saugus Train Station (Heritage Junction).
+The Walk of Western Stars is also a popular attraction.
 The official Old Town Newhall website describes it as "Santa Clarita's premier arts and entertainment district."
 The Hart and Main wedding and event venue is scheduled to open in spring 2022.
 Some of the recent developments in Old Town Newhall have been described as gentrification.